 Even though the food is good, the location is even better.
 If the weather is nice, try to get a table out on the patio where you can witness an incredible sunset followed by a front-row seat to the fireworks show.

 What to Get: You have to try the scotch egg, golden-fried and wrapped in sausage.
-The fish and chips are excellent (the same ones from the Yorkshire County Fish Shop), so are the bangers and mash and the burger is one of the best in Disney World.
+The fish and chips are excellent (the same ones from the Yorkshire County Fish Shop) and, so are the bangers and mash.

 Is it Kid-Friendly?: Yes.
 Kids will like the outdoor tables better, but the inside is quaint and has a hole-in-the-wall feel to it.